Halifax Minor Ball Hockey LeagueRules

 Goalie Stopping the Ball

 The ref will promote continuous play.
-If the goalie stops the ball they will be encouraged to play on.
+If the goalie stops the ball they will be encouraged to play on if not under pressure.

 Ball Leaving the Playing Surface